Fairchild Channel F Videocarts: Videocart-3

 Videocart 3: Video Blackjack is a Casino video game released in 1976 by Fairchild.
 Video magazine reviewed the game in 1978, describing it as "adult entertainment" and scoring it a 10 out of 10.
 Video Games praised Casino Royale (Video Blackjack) in 1983, calling it "the best card game, from blackjack to bridge, made for any TV-game system" and a reason to buy the Channel F after its discontinuation.

 Videocart-4

 Videocart-4: Spitfire is a one-on-one aerial dogfighting Shooter game released by Fairchild in 1977.
 In addition to a two-player mode, the game allowed for one player to combat the CPU, which for the time was unique for a home console owing to the Channel F being the first home console with a CPU.
 Video magazine reviewed the game in 1978, scoring it a 6 out of 10 and describing it as "exciting" but noting that "sometimes it's hard to tell if your plane is flying upside down."
+The cartridge contains an Easter Egg displaying the programmers name (Michael K Glass), it's not possible to show it from an original cart as it lacks some of the needed functionality.